albulescu/githooks/README.md

 #GitHooks

 Bash script for adding more and simple functionality to git hooks.
-After you install it a file named .githooksrc will be copyed in your project and there you can define rules.
+After you install it, a file named **.githooksrc** will be copyed in your project and there you can define your rules.

 ## Install